HFO4/gameboy.live/README.md

 ## Installation

-You can directly download executable file from [Release](https://github.com/HFO4/gameboy.live/releases) page, or build from the source.
-Go 1.11 or higher is required.
-Run `go version` to check what version is currently installed.
-On Debian based systems the packages `libasound2-dev` and `libgl1-mesa-dev` will need to be installed.
+You can directly download the executable file from the [Release](https://github.com/HFO4/gameboy.live/releases) page, or build it from the source.
+Go Version 1.11 or higher is required.
+Run `go version` to check what the version currently installed is.
+On Debian based systems, the packages `libasound2-dev` and `libgl1-mesa-dev` must be installed.

 ```
 git clone https://github.com/HFO4/gameboy.live.git